 My role as Assistant MD on Weekend Wogan in 2010 gave me the opportunity to write arrangements for Jon Allen, Rick Astley, Nell Bryden, Gabriella Cilmi, Glen Campbell, Paul Carrack, Beth Nielsen Chapman, Tony Christie, Charlotte Church, Ronnie Corbett, Sharon Corr, Richard Craker, Craig David, Chris De Burgh, Kiki Dee, Brenda Edwards, Kerry Ellis, Thea Gilmore, Tony Hadley, Jamie Hartman (Ben's Brother), Richard Hawley, Danielle Hope, Brian Kennedy, Beverley Knight, Albert Lee, John Legend, Huey Lewis, Lulu, Raul Malo, Brian May, Don McLean, Tift Merritt, Mika, Ben Montague, Billy Ocean, Gilbert O'Sullivan, Elio Pace, Nerina Pallot, Mica Paris, Marti Pellow, Gretchen Peters, Jodie Prenger, Rumer, Leon Russell, Sandie Shaw, Sharleen Spiteri, Sandi Thom, Judie Tzuke and Westlife.

-I'd like to stress that I'm meticulous about clear music copying; the logic being that if it appears that the composer/arranger has clearly taken great care over the music, then the musicians will be more inclined and able to perform it as well as possible.
-I use Finale 2012 as I find this to be the most feature-rich and stable music notation software available.
-As of June 2016, I would not recommend Finale 2014.5 as there are still too many issues with it.
+I'd like to stress that I'm meticulous about clear music copying; the thinking being that if it appears that the composer/arranger has clearly taken great care over the music, then the musicians will be more inclined and able to perform it as well as possible.
+I use Finale v25 as I find this to be the most feature-rich music notation software available, however it seems that Dorico is now proving to be worthy of serious consideration.